amdp/cooperacynuxt/learningGame.md

 mobile ready, desktop ready, etc.)

+Remember you start Nuxt with

+`npm run dev`

+and you stop it with CONTROL-C .
+Try and test these two commands and check that when you see nuxt compiling/loading, you can open the browser and see it load clientside: you will see the green nuxt icon and the load bars :)

+Good.
 The directory structure in NUXT is made of these folders: